simharuk2021/meet/README.md

 # User Stories

-2 )As a user, I would like to be able to show/hide event details so that I can see more/less information about an event
+2) As a user, I would like to be able to show/hide event details so that I can see more/less information about an event

     Scenario 1: An event element is collapsed by default